Phaedrem/prog3-improved-stack/README.md

 # stack-starter
 Starter code for creating a simple stack.
+Still a toy project but closer to a real application.